Chris Kluwe: Same-sex marriage

-On January 2, 2014, Kluwe claimed he had been released from the Vikings due to his support of same-sex marriage.
+On January 2, 2014, Kluwe accused the Vikings of releasing him due to his support of same-sex marriage.
 He stated that the Vikings requested that he "deliberately sacrifice my own numbers to help the team, a request with which I always complied."
 The team stated it was not previously made aware of Kluwe's allegations, and countered that he "was released strictly based on his football performance."
-Kluwe claimed that in 2012 special teams coach Mike Priefer had made homophobic remarks and criticized Kluwe's views on same-sex marriage.
+Kluwe stated that in 2012 special teams coach Mike Priefer had made homophobic remarks and criticized Kluwe's views on same-sex marriage.
 Priefer responded with a statement saying that "I do not tolerate discrimination of any type and am respectful of all individuals.
 I personally have gay family members who I love and support just as I do any family member.”
 Kluwe called the coach's acts "inexcusable", and hoped he prevented Priefer from ever coaching again.
-He also claimed head coach Leslie Frazier told him to stop speaking out on same-sex marriage.
+He also stated that head coach Leslie Frazier told him to stop speaking out on same-sex marriage.
 Kluwe later acknowledged that his comments on Priefer were "a little too harsh originally", and stated that he preferred that the coach get therapy and counseling and return to the league as a role model.

 On January 3, 2014, the Vikings announced that an investigation of the allegations would be performed by former Chief Justice of the Minnesota Supreme Court Eric Magnuson and former U.S. Department of Justice Trial Attorney Chris Madel.
 On January 26, Kluwe's lawyer stated that at least two witnesses confirmed the homophobic remarks were made and that a Vikings official was aware of those remarks prior to the team's releasing Kluwe.
 In May, Madel said the completion of the investigation could be delayed until June due to an uncooperative unnamed key witness.
 In August 2014, Kluwe and the Vikings settled for an undisclosed donation to organizations serving LGBT causes.